 Per- and polyfluoroalkyl substances (PFAS) are a group of thousands of man-made chemicals.
-PFAS have been used in a variety of industries and consumer products around the globe, including in the U.S., since the 1940s.
-PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, paper packaging for food, and cookware.
-They are also contained in some foams such as aqueous film-forming foam, or AFFF, used for fighting petroleum fires at airfields and in industrial fire suppression processes.
-PFAS compounds are persistent in the environment and some are persistent in the human body - meaning they do not break down and they can accumulate over time.
+PFAS have been used in a variety of industrial and consumer products around the globe, including in the U.S., since the 1940s.
+PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, food packaging, and cookware.
+They are also contained in some fire-fighting foams such as aqueous film-forming foam, or AFFF, used for fighting petroleum fires.